How an Abnormal EKG Can Affect Your Life Insurance

 Think of your heart like a two-in-one pump.

 One side – the right side – receives blood from your body and pumps it into your lungs.
-The other side does the completes opposite; this side receives blood from your lungs and pumps it to the rest of your body.
+The other side does the complete opposite; this side receives blood from your lungs and pumps it to the rest of your body.

 Before each heartbeat, your heart fills with blood.
 Then it contracts and squeezes the blood out to the rest of the body.
 This is called a heartbeat.